zelisinho/anypoint-examples/import-contacts-into-ms-dynamics/README.md

 ### Example Use Case ###

 Though a simple example, this application nonetheless employs complex functionality to demonstrate a basic use case.
-The application accepts CSV files which contain contact information – name, phone number, email – and uploads them into a MS Dynamics account, automatically inserting the correct data into each MS Dynamics field.
+The application accepts CSV files which contain contact information – first name and surname, phone number, email – and uploads them into a MS Dynamics account, automatically inserting the correct data into each MS Dynamics field.

 ### Set Up and Run the Example ###